SebasGA19/spAInews/docs/auth-api.md

-# API
+# Auth API

-This documentation container everything related to the .
+This documentation container everything related to the auth API.

 ## Config